 Edit these to suit your installation and preferences.

-work is an existing temporary directory used to store intermediate files,
+work is a temporary directory used to store intermediate files.

 templates is the directory where you keep your text template files,